Hell On Good Friday, April 7, Around 1300

-We’re going to go out on a limb here and say that the Inferno wins the competition for coolest setting of all time.
+We’re going to go out on a limb here (a hellish ice-limb, probably) and say that the Inferno wins the competition for coolest setting of all time.
 Hands down.
 Not just because it’s Hell, the most intense of all places, but because it’s Dante’s Hell.
 The whole idea springs from his creative genius.
 In other words, he makes it all up.
-(OK, not all, but most.)
+(Okay, not all, but most.)

 In a nod to Classical literature, Dante includes the five rivers of the Greek Underworld in his conception of the Christian Hell.
-He does, of course, modify them to fit his designs, displacing Lethe and, in a creative move, rendering Phlegethon, traditionally a river of fire, instead as a river of boiling blood whose banks can offer protection from the rain of fire coming down.
+He does, of course, modify them to fit his designs, displacing Lethe and, in a creative move, rendering Phlegethon (traditionally a river of fire) instead as a river of way cooler boiling blood whose banks can offer protection from the rain of fire coming down.

 Let’s talk about time next.
 We know that Dante enters Hell at dawn.
 He also emerges at the South Pole at dawn.
-Experts tell us that that’s 24 hours of travel time.
-But the fact that he exits Hell at the same time of day that he entered gives the impression – at least to him – that no time at all has passed.
-Creepy.
+Experts tell us that that’s twenty-four hours of travel time.
+But the fact that he exits Hell at the same time of day that he entered gives the impression—at least to him—that no time at all has passed.
+Creepy, right?
 Dante gives the illusion that time has stopped during his journey through Hell.